-Applicants may propose stormwater management facilities that are not listed in Table 4-1.
-Such a proposal will require the applicant to submit a request for a modification to these standards per Section 1.6.
-Alternate facilities must be sized using the Engineered Method as described in Section 4.3.2.
+For privately-owned stormwater facilities, applicants may propose stormwater management facilities that are not listed in Table 4-1.
+Such a proposal must be submitted as a request for a modification to the stormwater standards per Section 1.6.

+Alternate facilities must be sized using the Engineered Method as described in Section 4.3.4.
 Examples of alternate facilities include filter strips for water quality treatment, underground detention storage, dry wells, or other underground injection control (UIC) facilities on private property.